faramarz-fakhri/remarcable/readme.md

-# Remarcable Catalog
+# Remarcable

-A simple Django project that manages **categories, tags, and items** for the company *Remarcable*.
+A Django project for managing items, categories, and tags.
-This project uses **Django ORM, SQLite, Bootstrap styling**, and includes **unit tests** with GitHub Actions CI.

 ---

 ## Features

-- Manage categories and tags
+- Categories and tags with unique slugs.
-- Add items with description, category, tags, and price
+- Items with relationships to categories and tags.
-- Bootstrap-styled frontend for item listing
-- SQLite database (default)
+- SQLite database for easy setup.
-- Unit tests (run locally or via GitHub Actions)
-- GitHub Actions CI pipeline with coverage reporting
+- Ready for automated testing with GitHub Actions CI.

 ---

+## Setup

+### Prerequisites

+- Python 3.11
+- Git
+- (Optional) Virtual environment tool such as `venv`

+### Steps

-### 1. Clone the repo
+1. **Clone the repository**

 ```bash
 git clone git@github.com:faramarz-fakhri/remarcable.git
 cd catalog